 View RDS activity in Observe¶

 This board includes visualizations with information about your instances.
-Use it to answer questions like:
+Use it to answer questions such as:

-How many instances in each account or region?
+How many instances do I have in each account or region?

-How many instances of each DB engine type, and what versions are they running?
+How many instances do I have of each DB engine type, and what versions do they use?

 How many instances of each instance class?